facebook pixel

 Do take note that if your images are a bit too big to be uploaded into Webflow, you can always go to Tinypng and reduce the file size first.

-Avoid Too Many Javascript Animations
+3. Avoid Excessive Javascript Animations

-We get it — you want to make your website pop!
+We get it.
+You want to make your website pop!
 Animations are attractive and easy to implement with Webflow.
 However, they increase loading times and lower your PageSpeed Score.

 The key here is balance.
 Ask yourself: